How much jewelry inventory should you own and how do you manage it?

 Not all hope is lost, though.
 There are numerous ways to get rid of dead stocks if it’s an idea you’re open to.
 For example, you can offer free shipping and discounts to shoppers to offload some stocks to them.
 Ensure that discounted items are visible the moment shoppers enter your site in order for them to get attracted to it even though they have other items in mind.
 This is a hidden cost commonly ignored by business owners, so pay attention.
 The fact that those items are offered on a huge discount means that you won’t make the profit margin you initially planned had it been sold at its expected cost.

-It helps you save on inventory storage costs
+- It helps you save on inventory storage costs.

-Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re sold.
+Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re selling.
 If your jewelry pieces are difficult to sell, your inventory storage costs could add up.
 For instance, if you’re selling jewelry on Amazon and using Fulfilment by Amazon (FBA), your inventory storage fee will depend on the size of your product when properly packaged and it must be in accordance with Amazon’s product preparation requirements.

 These requirements include instructions for jewelry pouches, boxes, and protective bags for high-value jewelry.
 Monthly inventory storage fees are charged per cubic foot and the costs may be subject to seasonal variations.
 Do note that long-term storage fees for items that remain unsold after a year are charged on top of the monthly inventory storage fee.
 This shows that your inventory storage cost goes up for every month of the unsold jewelry piece.